 The School also makes reference to the Prevent Duty Guidance, where we have "due regard to the need to prevent people from being drawn into terrorism".
-We aim to provide a safe space in which pupils and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.
+We aim to create a culture in which pupils and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.